jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 * Green Bin - Every 2 weeks
 * Glass Bin - Every 4 weeks

-The Green bin collection is combined with the glass bin collection on the same day, although any glass recycling is collected separately.
+The Green bin collection is combined with the glass bin collection and occurs on same day, although any glass recycling is collected separately.

 ### Garden waste collection schedule